grepory/promfana/README.md

 ## Running

 You can `make run` to run things, or you can add a service to your machine that starts docker-compose on boot.
-An example Systemd unit is included.
+Example Systemd and Upstart units are included.

-The first time you login to Grafana you will have to configure the Prometheus back-end.
+The first time you use Grafana you will have to configure the Prometheus back-end.
 I tried to make it so that you didn't have to, but I couldn't find documentation on that.
 If you know how to do that, please let me know.